 - Were the damages to the proposed project unanticipated and beyond the control of the local government?
 Applicant to select Yes or No via the dropdown selection. - The date the situation addressed in the application first occurred.
 Applicant to select date the situation first occurred as a result of the disaster.
 Response should be month, day and year.
-The date the situation first occurred must align with the supporting documentation to establish tie-back for the presidentially declared event - Describe the consequences of taking no action to repair the damaged facilities.
+The date the situation first occurred must align with the supporting documentation to establish tie-back for the presidentially declared event.

+- Describe the consequences of taking no action to repair the damaged facilities.
 Applicant should explain the impact to the service area if action is not taken through the proposed project. - Provide information about how the declared disaster impacted the community and the overall plan for recovery and resilience.
 Applicant must explain how the disaster impacted the community overall and provide details of the impact to the proposed project service area.
 The explanation must address a connection between the proposed project and the entity's plan for disaster recovery to build resilience.
 Information specific to the disaster is important to this response.
-The disaster addressed in this response must align with the disaster identified in the invitation to apply and call for projects submission. - Describe the current condition of the facilities that were damaged and describe any actions taken on the proposed project to address the damage(s). - In the space provided, list documentation provided to support the specific disaster condition.
-Provide all applicable documentation including, but not limited to photos (dated with specific location detail to align with the proposed project location, maps, National Weather Service information, FEMA Project Worksheets, news reports, local declarations, Disaster Summary Outlines (DSO), or other documentation that provides evidence of the specific damage(s) to the proposed project addressed in this application.
-For any photos included, provide a map identifying each photo location by number. - Describe the specific disaster-related impact to infrastructure, housing, and economic revitalization in the HUD and state-identified most impacted and distressed areas (include date and duration), the facilities involved, and the threat that was posed to public health and safety. - Upload Disaster Condition Documents: Documentation is required to support the specific disaster condition for the proposed project area and its intended beneficiaries.
+The disaster addressed in this response must align with the disaster identified in the invitation to apply and call for projects submission. - Describe the current condition of the facilities that were damaged and describe any actions taken on the proposed project to address the damage(s).
+The applicant should explain in detail whether the damages caused have been repaired or patched in any way, and whether subsequent disaster recovery activities were impacted by the existing damage.
+If repairs to the damage have been made, the applicant should explain how unmet need still exists. - In the space provided, list documentation provided to support the specific disaster condition.
+Provide all applicable documentation including, but not limited to photos dated with specific location detail to align with the proposed project location, maps, National Weather Service information, FEMA Project Worksheets, news reports, local declarations, Disaster Summary Outlines (DSO), or other documentation that provides evidence of the specific damage(s) to the proposed project addressed in this application.
+For any photos included, provide a map identifying each photo location by number. - Describe the specific disaster-related impact to infrastructure, housing, and economic revitalization in the HUD and state-identified most impacted and distressed areas (include date and duration), the facilities involved, and the threat that was posed to public health and safety. - Upload Disaster Condition Documents Documentation is required to support the specific disaster condition for the proposed project area and its intended beneficiaries.
 All activities must show documented proof of impact by the declared disaster(s).
 DRRP funds must be used for disaster-related expenses ONLY.